INDIGO trial design and patient characteristics

 aIDH1 or IDH2 mutation status was prospectively determined by the Life Technologies Corporation Oncomine Dx Target Test.1

-Major efficacy outcome1:
+Major efficacy outcome: PFS

 See VORANIGO PFS results